 Amyloidosis - cerebral; CAA; Congophilic angiopathy

-Persons with this condition have deposits of amyloid protein in the walls of the brain arteries.
+People with CAA have deposits of amyloid protein in the walls of the brain arteries.
 The protein is usually not deposited anywhere else in the body.

 If there is a lot of bleeding, immediate symptoms occur and resemble a stroke.
-Such immediate symptoms include:
+These symptoms include:

-- Headache (usually in a specific part of the head)
+- Headache (usually in a certain part of the head)

-- Neurologic changes that may start suddenly, including confusion, delirium, double vision, decreased vision, sensation changes, speech difficulties, weakness, or paralysis
+- Nervous system changes that may start suddenly, including confusion, delirium, double vision, decreased vision, sensation changes, speech problems, weakness, or paralysis

 - Stupor or coma (rarely)